microsoft/service-fabric/release_notes/Service-Fabric-71CU6-releasenotes.md

-# Microsoft Azure Service Fabric 7.1 Fifth Refresh Release Notes
+# Microsoft Azure Service Fabric 7.1 Sixth Refresh Release Notes

-This release includes bug fixes and features as described in this document.
+This release includes bug fixes as described in this document.

 The following packages and versions are part of this release: